OBDS-Training/Help/content/en/docs/connect/vpn-setup/index.md

 ## Further reading

-On the web page [Virtual private network (VPN) →][oxford-vpn], you can find useful information organised in various sections.
+You can find useful information organised in various sections on the page [Virtual private network (VPN) →][oxford-vpn].

 The section 'FAQ' details frequently asked questions and answers.